Eggless Snickerdoodle Bars

 Freeze

 Place the bars in a single layer in a large bag or airtight container between sheets of parchment.
 Freeze for up to 3 months.
-Thaw overnight in the refrigerator, then allows coming to room temperature before serving.
+Thaw overnight in the refrigerator, then allow it to come to room temperature before serving.

 These bars can be made three days in advance and kept in an airtight container at room temperature until ready to serve.